Lesser-known Jervis Bay beaches to sink your toes into

 Cave Beach

-Also within Booderee National Park, Cave Beach is a dramatic coastal enclave backed by enormous cave-carved cliffs – perfect for dolphin spotting.
-Thanks to reliable waves, it’s a magnet for surfers, many of whom linger here in the scenic campground, which comes with basic amenities including fresh water, toilets and cold showers.
+Also within Booderee National Park, Cave Beach is a dramatic coastal enclave framed by enormous cave-carved cliffs, perfect for dolphin spotting.
+Thanks to reliable waves, it’s a magnet for surfers, many of whom stay at the nearby campground, which comes with basic amenities including fresh water, toilets and cold showers.
 Lace up your hiking shoes and explore the area, including Sussex Inlet and nearby Bherwerre Beach.

 Family exploring Cave Beach - Jervis Bay - South Coast